While cleaning out my mother’s house I discovered something about my father.

 My father had done a turn in the navy.
 He was stationed in Rota, Spain, in the late 60s, and had taken advantage of the position to travel through Europe.
-That much I knew; I had seen slide shows of Germany and two beautiful bullfighting posters that he had brought back were framed and hanging on my apartment wall.
+That much I knew.
+I’d seen slide shows of Germany, and two beautiful bullfighting posters he’d brought back were framed and hung on my apartment wall in New York.
 I thought that was all the evidence that remained of that time in his life, until I found this box.

 Case in point: Among the artifacts is what appears to be a typed itinerary for a marathon pub crawl through Rota, with 21 bars listed (and 19 alternates) on the front, and a sort of score sheet on the back with columns listing the participants, where they were and what time it was when each had his last drink of the night, the total number of drinks, and “fouls”.
-It is far from completely filled out, I suspect because they were too busy getting hammered.
-There are notes all over the paper, though, sloppy handwritten remarks in which it is revealed that “Weisser fell on the floor at the Dutch Club – OUT!”, “Towsley farts too much!”, “Libby owes you $5.00″, and “Gus puked in the New Hong Kong.”
+It’s far from completely filled out, I suspect because they were too busy getting hammered.
+There are notes all over the paper, though, sloppy handwritten remarks which reveal that “Weisser fell on the floor at the Dutch Club – OUT!”, “Towsley farts too much!”, “Libby owes you $5.00″, and “Gus puked in the New Hong Kong.”

 Gus was my dad.

-The young sailors’ paper trail of debauchery aside, this pile of softening paper resembles my own set of souvenirs that are filed in folders under my desk.
-Ferry ticket stubs, an expired passport stamped with European visas, unsent postcards, train tickets, and museum passes: More than photos or gift shop souvenirs, these are the kinds of mementos that I like to keep after a trip.
+The young sailors’ paper trail of debauchery aside, this pile of softening paper resembles my own set of souvenirs, filed in folders under my desk.
+Ferry ticket stubs, an expired passport stamped with European visas, unsent postcards, train tickets, and museum passes.
+More than photos or gift shop trinkets, these are the kinds of mementos that I like to keep after a trip.
 Lots of people do, I suppose, but there was something so unexpected about finding such a similar collection among my father’s things, and every time I go through those scraps and slips I feel very much my father’s daughter.